Payaso

+Produced by Sialina Film Enterprises, the film was theatrically released on December 25, 1986, as one of the official entries for the 12th Metro Manila Film Festival.

 Plot

 St. Peter sends his jester (German Moreno) to Earth after he lost his heavenly keys.
 The jester’s quest is to look for the misplaced keys.
 As he wandered out in the streets, the happy clown found himself in sadness as he sees the depressing situation of poverty and moral degradation of man.
 His melancholy worsened after he met the Red Devil who has supernatural powers that he couldn’t even compete with.
 Depressed, hopeless and defeated, he asks his master to help him and make its presence known to him once more.